wp-plugins/cuusoo-list/readme.txt

 == Disclaimer ==

 LEGO is trademark of The LEGO Group.
 CUUSOO is a trademark of CUUSOO SYSTEM Co., Ltd. and Elephant Design Co.
 Ltd.
-None of these companies has anything to do with this plugin.
+Neither of these companies has anything to do with this plugin.